-Karin at Cafebebe and her food confessions start here…
+Karin at Cafebebe (blog now closed) and her food confessions start here…

 Want postnatal fat loss?
 Even if you’re not so postnatal anymore… that’s OK.
 Please join the *really-quite-a-few-months-postnatal-now* lovely Karin on her journey to a smaller stomach!

 I have a few days of food diary from Karin now, and so have added my suggestions, alternatives and waggy finger *tut tut*comments below.

 Keep the confessions coming Karin!
 You did tell me to let you have it, and I, um, have.
 Hope you’re sitting down Love.

 1/2 cinnamon-raisin bagel w/ light scraping of Bertolli spread; Cup of tea/splash of milk; 2 tsp Splenda

 Bagels are very high GI – this means they convert to sugar almost immediately in your system, give you a quick energy burst and blood sugar high, then fizzle away to empty calories and hunger.
 Wholegrain spelt, rye or wheat (more on wheat later) bread with some no-crap-added peanut butter or an egg for protein would give much more sustained energy and nutrition.

 1 piece of Hovis Hearty Oats bread; 1 poached egg; 1 small satsuma

 This is a much better combination… have it first thing then you could delete those empty bagel calories from the equation!

 Snack: 1 pkt Lighter Choice Tesco Melba Toast (6 wee slices); 2 tbsp Caramelized Onion Hummus